Scope: Prime Mover Free / Pro version

 ;request_terminate_timeout = 60

-However if you only want to set a very high timeout setting, add the value say for example 1 hour timeout.
+However, if you only want to set a very high timeout, add the value, say, 1 hour.

 request_terminate_timeout = 3600